 Violations of the Code of Student Conduct may result in the following sanctions, in order of increasing severity.
 When determining an appropriate sanction, hearing officers and members of the Student Conduct Board will consider the nature of the incident and its context as well as any prior disciplinary findings.
 All sanctions may include accompanying terms as appropriate.
 Violation of any sanction will warrant a review by the Dean of Students and may result in forwarding the matter to the Student Conduct Board or an Administrative Hearing.
 (Note that sanctions and accompanying terms for student organizations may be slightly different.
-You can find more information about sanctions and accompanying terms for student organizations here.)
+See sanctions and accompanying terms for student organizations for more information.)

 Reprimand.
 A reprimand is a written notice that a student has violated the Code of Student Conduct and that another violation will likely result in a more severe sanction.

 Probation.
 Probation is a designated period of time during which the student is given the opportunity to demonstrate the ability to abide by the community’s expectations of behavior articulated in the Code of Student Conduct.
 Restrictions and/or conditions regarding participation in University-sponsored activities may be imposed.